a2535171138/Shoreline-Detection/README.md

 Figure 1 - The pixel point set of label drawn on the original coast image

 ## Data preprocessing
-In order to obtain the rectified data set with coordinate transformation `plan.csv`, please refer to the `Coordinate_Correction.ipynb` file.
+In order to obtain the rectified data set with coordinate transformation `plan.csv`, please refer to the `Algorithm/jupyter notebooks/Coordinate_Correction.ipynb` file.

 Combine csv data from different scenarios and outputs them into a trainable csv file.
 ```bash